JoshGo6/InstallingGoOnUbuntu/test.md

 ## Create and run a program

-Now that you have configured the Go workspace, test it by creating and running a short “Hello, World!” program, by doing the following:
+Now that you have created your Go workspace, test it by creating and running a short program:

 1. Navigate to `~/go/src`.